What is Consequential Loss?

 - The exclusions may consist of material damages, goodwill, and name loss.

-- Normally insurance companies do not issue policies for consequential losses.
+- Typically insurance companies do not issue policies for consequential losses.

 - In simpler words, it is easier to procure insurance products for direct losses but not for indirect losses.

 Consequential Loss is classified as a variant of indirect loss.
-Such losses are not covered under conventional insurance policy products rather these are covered under business interruption insurance plans.
-As per conventional insurance guidelines, such losses happen as losses due to certain events rather than uncertain events.
+Such losses are not covered under conventional insurance policy products.
+Instead, these are covered under business interruption insurance plans.
+As per conventional insurance guidelines, such damages happen as losses due to certain events rather than uncertain events.

 This has been a guide to What is Consequential Loss & its Definition.
 Here we discuss the examples of consequential loss and importance along with benefits and disadvantages.
 You can learn more about from the following articles –